haeriamin/Hybrid-Optimization/README.md

-# Optimizing Hybrid model parameters in Vortex Studio Developed by CM-Labs Inc.
+# Optimizing Hybrid model parameters in Vortex Studio

-This optimization or tuning is done via gradient-free Nelder-Mead (DownHill Simplex) method.
+The optimization is done via the gradient-free Nelder-Mead method (aka Downhill Simplex Algorithm).
+The code is specified for simulating soil cutting operations (e.g. excavation).

 ## Code structure